Yoav666s/dnd-wiki/collections/_monsters/basic-rules/wyvern.md

 traits: ""
 actions: |
   **Multiattack.** The wyvern makes two attacks: one with its bite and one with its stinger.
 While flying, it can use its claws in place of one other attack.

   **Bite.** Melee Weapon Attack: +7 to hit, reach 10 ft., one creature.
 Hit: 11 (2d6 + 4) piercing damage.

   **Claws.** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 13 (2d8 + 4) slashing damage.

   **Stinger.** Melee Weapon Attack: +7 to hit, reach 10 ft., one creature.
 Hit: 11 (2d6 + 4) piercing damage.
 The target must make a DC 15 Constitution saving throw, taking 24 (7d6) poison damage on a failed save, or half as much damage on a successful one.
-legendary_actions: ""
 excerpt: "Large Dragon, Unaligned"
 source: "Basic Rules"
 ---